nirajgiriXD/Photoshop/README.md

 # Photoshop

-This repository is to showcase my interest towards graphic designing and the skills.
+This repository is to showcase my interest towards graphic designing and not the skills.

 XD